andrewj35/494P-Project/README.md

 Finished:

+	  - file transfer (can upload files to and download files from server)
   	- client can leave a room
   	- client can join multiple (selected rooms)
   	- client can list members of a room